trueforge-org/containers/.github/README.md

 Containers in this repository may be deprecated for the following reasons:

-1. The upstream application is **no longer actively maintained**.
+1. The upstream application is **no longer actively maintained** *and* failing build.
-2. An **official upstream container exists** that aligns with this repository's mission statement.
-3. The **maintenance burden** is unsustainable, such as frequent build failures or instability.
+2. The **maintenance burden** is unsustainable, such as frequent build failures or instability.
+3. The applicaitons cannot reasonably be made to fit the **Mission Statement**

-**Note**: Deprecated containers will be announced with a release and remain available in the registry for 6 months before removal.
+**Note**: Deprecated containers will be announced with a release and remain available in the registry for as long as reasonably possible

-## Maintaining a Fork

-Forking this repository is straightforward.
-Keep the following in mind:

-1. **Renovate Bot**: Set up a GitHub Bot for Renovate by following the instructions [here](https://github.com/renovatebot/github-action).
-2. **Renovate Configuration**: Configuration files are located in the [`.github`](https://github.com/home-operations/.github) and [renovate-config](https://github.com/home-operations/renovate-config) repositories.
-3. **Lowercase Naming**: Ensure your GitHub username/organization and repository names are entirely lowercase to comply with GHCR requirements.
-Rename them or update workflows as needed.

 ## Credits

-This repository draws inspiration and ideas from the home-ops community, [hotio.dev](https://hotio.dev/), and [linuxserver.io](https://www.linuxserver.io/) contributors.
+This repository draws inspiration and ideas from the [home-operations]https://github.com/home-operations), [hotio.dev](https://hotio.dev/), and [linuxserver.io](https://www.linuxserver.io/) contributors.